Adapted Athletics Intern

 Safety

-• Ensures all operations are conducted with safety of staff and athletes as first priority, and in accordance with the Injury and Illness Prevention Plan and other safety policies
+• Ensures all operations are conducted with safety of staff and customers as first priority, and in accordance with the Injury and Illness Prevention Plan and other safety policies

 • Adheres to Associated Students’ Code of Safe Practices